 And we’re only doing ourselves a disservice when we put someone — anyone — into a simple, convenient box.

 If you like this idea and would like to have a discussion about it, I’d love to hear your thoughts.

-When was the last time you were unfairly labelled?
+When was the last time you were unfairly labeled?

-Or even, if you’re willing to be a little vulnerable, when did you unfairly labelled someone else?
+Or even, if you’re willing to be a little vulnerable, when did you unfairly label someone else?
 Share it in the comments below.